chakreshsahu/EsriIndiaFutureMobility/README.md

 ## Locate and Route

-Locate and Route module search EV Charging Station based user's charger type and connector type within 3 km buffer.
+Locate and Route module search EV Charging Station based user's charger type and connector type within buffer area.
 It provide a list of EV charging station with distance.
 When user select a particular charging station three alternative routes generated for mobility.

+1. Search or Click on map to locate the site around which you want to locate EV Stations.

+2. Select the distance up to which you want to search EV Station.

+3. Select Charger Type and Connector Type of your vehicle.

+4. Click on Locate EV Station to locate stations around.

+5. All the EV Stations fulfilling the requirements will be highlighted and there details will be shown as below:

+6. Click on the EV Station of your choice to get alternative routes between station and your location.

+7. Click on the Route Directions to get directions of the particular route.

+8. Click on each directions to highlight it on the map.

+9. Turn switch on/off of routes to hide or display them on the map.

 ## Methodology